-Shell Energy supplies more than 700,000 homes, but that number is set to rise to close to one million, after Shell Energy announced that it has bought Hudson Energy Supply, the parent company of supplier Green Star Energy in October 2019.
+Shell Energy supplied more than 700,000 homes when it bought First Utility to become a home energy company in 2018 but that number rose to close to one million when it bought Hudson Energy Supply, the parent company of supplier Green Star Energy, in October 2019.

-Originally, this supplier was called First Utility, but it rebranded as Shell Energy in March 2018, a year after it was bought out by Shell.
+Originally, the supplier kept the name First Utility but it rebranded as Shell Energy in April 2019 – a year after it was bought out by Shell.

-Usio Energy customers were switched to the brand in October 2018, after the smaller supplier stopped trading.
+Shell Energy took on the customers of Usio Energy in October 2018 after the smaller supplier stopped trading.

 Shell Energy customer score

 Shell Energy came 17th out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy supplier satisfaction survey – the biggest of its kind.